ousmane12/laravel-test/README.md

 ```

 This command will execute all the tests defined in the application and provide you with the test results, but make sure your containers are running.

+## Continuous Integration with GitHub Actions

+This project utilizes GitHub Actions for Continuous Integration (CI) to automate testing and ensure code quality.
+The CI workflow is configured to run tests automatically on each push and pull request to the master branch.

+### Workflow Overview

+The GitHub Actions workflow is defined in the `.github/workflows` directory of this repository.
+The primary workflow file is `laravel.yml`, which performs the following tasks:

+1. Setup Environment:
+    - Uses `shivammathur/setup-php` to install PHP.
+    - Configures MySQL service for database tests.

+2. Install Dependencies:
+    - Runs `composer install` to install PHP dependencies.

+3. Prepare Environment:
+    - Copies the `.env` file if it does not exist.
+    - Generates the application key using `php artisan key:generate`.
+    - Sets directory permissions for storage and bootstrap/cache.

+4. Run Migrations:
+    - Executes database migrations with `php artisan migrate --force`.

+5. Run Tests:
+    - Runs the tests with `php artisan test`.

+### How to Run the Workflow Locally

+While GitHub Actions runs the workflow automatically, you can manually run the workflow locally for testing and debugging purposes.
+To do this:

+1. Install GitHub CLI:
+    - Ensure you have GitHub CLI installed.
+You can download it from [GitHub CLI](https://cli.github.com).

+2. Trigger the Workflow:
+    - Use the GitHub CLI to trigger the workflow manually.
+Run the following command:
+      ```bash
+      gh workflow run laravel.yml
+      ```

+3. Check Workflow Status:
+    - You can check the status of the workflow runs with:
+      ```bash
+      gh run list
+      ```

 ## Screenshot